Top Tips for a Professional Photography Email Signature

 Can’t decide which call to action to use?
 Alternating these to best suit the recipient is one of the benefits of using email signature templates.

-If you send emails via specialist software platform Light Blue, you can set up an unlimited number of photography signature templates.
+If you send emails via a CRM for photographers, like Light Blue, you can set up an unlimited number of photography signature templates.
 This allows you to easily tailor messaging to the appropriate stage of the customer journey.

 So if you want to showcase your professionalism and maximise the chances of a fruitful email interaction, simply take the time to perfect your photography business email signature.